on orders of $85 or more

-Where did the Borderlands Adams family come from?
-What is the Borderlands Adams family crest and coat of arms?
+Where did the English Adams family come from?
+What is the English Adams family crest and coat of arms?
+When did the Adams family first arrive in the United States?
 Where did the various branches of the family go?
-What is the Adams family history?The name Adams is tied to the ancient Anglo-Saxon culture of England.
-It is derived from "Adam," a given name which is itself derived from the Latin name "Adamus," meaning "earth."
+What is the Adams family history?The earliest origins of the name Adams date back to the time of the Anglo-Saxons.
+The name is derived from the given name Adam, which is itself derived from the Latin name Adamus which means earth.

 First found in Annandale where they held a family seat at Kynemund.

-Another 41 words(3 lines of text) are included under the topic Early Adams Notables in all our PDF Extended History products.
+Another 191 words(14 lines of text) are included under the topic Early Adams Notables in all our PDF Extended History products.

 Some of the Adams family moved to Ireland, but this topic is not covered in this excerpt.
-Another 271 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 201 words(14 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 - Captain Adams, who landed in Virginia in 1609